Why is Interoperability Important to Healthcare Delivery?

 - Poor patient care: The quality of care offered to patients may be reduced if EHR systems are not fully interoperable.
 This is because healthcare providers may not have all the relevant information needed to make an accurate diagnosis and develop an optimal treatment plan.

 At Interoptex, we know all about interoperability.
-We offer a subscription-based integration Platform-as-a-Service that work with common data formats such as HL7, X12, and CCDA.
+We offer a subscription-based integration Platform-as-a-Service or our FHIR API that works with common data formats such as HL7, X12, and CCDA.
 Contact us today for more information about our services.